 I write and write.
 Blah blah blah.

-I wanted to share an experience I had in the hot tub one time.
-(No. It’s not that kind of experience.)
+I wanted to share an experience I had in the hot tub this morning.

 So I had a 2,000 meter time trial in the pool.
 Went well, was feeling pretty triathlete-like with my sore body and goggle-eyes.
 I hopped out of the pool, and dipped into the hot tub adjacent to the pool.